camenduru/stable-diffusion-webui-portable/README.md

-# Stable Diffusion WebUI Offline
+# Stable Diffusion WebUI Portable
 This Project Aims for 100% Offline Stable Diffusion (People without internet or with slow internet can get it via USB or HD-DVD)

 # Preparation Guide